qmk/qmk_firmware/docs/configurator_default_keymaps.md

 ## Technical Information {#technical-information}

 QMK Configurator uses JSON as its native file format for keymaps.
-As much as possible, these should be kept such that they behave the same as running `make <keyboard>:default` from `qmk_firmware`.
+These should be kept, as much as possible, such that they behave the same as running `make <keyboard>:default` from `qmk_firmware`.

 Keymaps in this directory require four key-value pairs: